Junkers Ju 87: Barbarossa; 1941

 On 22 June 1941, the Wehrmacht commenced Operation Barbarossa, the invasion of the Soviet Union.
 The Luftwaffe order of battle of 22 June 1941 contained four dive bomber wings.
 VIII.
 Fliegerkorps was equipped with units Stab, II. and III./StG 1.
 Also included were Stab, I., II. and III. of Sturzkampfgeschwader 2 Immelmann.
 Attached to II.
 Fliegerkorps, under the command of General der Flieger Bruno Loerzer, were Stab, I., II. and III. of StG 77.
 Luftflotte 5, under the command of Generaloberst Hans-Jürgen Stumpff, operating from Norway's Arctic Circle, were allotted IV.
 Gruppe (St)/Lehrgeschwader 1 (LG 1).

 The first Stuka loss on the Soviet-German front occurred early at 03:40–03:47 in the morning of 22 June.
 While being escorted by Bf 109s from JG 51 to attack Brest Fortress, Oberleutnant Karl Führing of StG 77 was shot down by an I-153.
 The dive bomber wing suffered only two losses on the opening day of Barbarossa.
 As a result of the Luftwaffe's attention, the Soviet Air Force in the western Soviet Union was nearly destroyed.
 The official report claimed 1,489 Soviet aircraft destroyed.
-Göring ordered this checked.
+Even Göring was unable to believe such a high total and ordered this checked.
 After picking their way through the wreckage across the front, Luftwaffe officers found that the tally exceeded 2,000.
 In the next two days, the Soviets reported the loss of another 1,922 aircraft.